-The VAT rate in Kuwait is 5.00%, that ranks Kuwait as 40th overall in terms of VAT taxation rate internationally.
-In terms of other taxation, an employer will contribute 1,150.00% to the equivalent of a social security fund and an employee will contribute 7.50%.
+Kuwait does not imposes value added tax, that ranks the country as 1st overall in terms of VAT taxation rate internationally.
+In terms of other taxation, an employer will contribute 11.50% to the equivalent of a social security fund and an employee will contribute 10.50%.
 The overall complexity of the tax system is medium.
 This is measured by average time to comply with a country's labor tax requirements is as it is 98hours.
 Contributing to this is the number of yearly labor tax payments, which is 12 in KW.

 Thin capitalization standards aren't in effect.
 Thin capitalisation refers to any sort of requirements on a business and the debt-to-asset ratios.
+Dividends are generally exempted from taxation.
 A dividend is a distribution of a portion of a company profit, passed by by the board, to a class of its shareholders.
 Dividends can be issued as cash payments, shares of stock, or other property.
-The capital gains rate in KWis 0%.
+Capital gains on the sale of assets and shares by foreign shareholders are treated as normal business profits and are subject to 15% tax.
+Capital Gains from the disposal of securities on the Kuwait Stock Exchange are exempted.
 A capital gains tax is levied on the profits that a corporation or natural person realizes when he or she sells sells a capital asset for a price that is higher than the purchase price.

 There is no known tax on wealth in Kuwait.
-There are no known inheritance taxes in Kuwait.
-There are no well know R&D intitiatives that provide breaks on taxation in Kuwait.
+There are not known inheritance, real property and transfer taxes in Kuwait.
+There are no well known R&D intitiatives that provide breaks on taxation in Kuwait.

 The above is not tax or legal advice for your company's situation.
 Incorporations.io can to point you to an accountantin Kuwait who can get you an answer.
 Ready to get started?
 Click the free consultation button above.